 I recently wrote about using fiber optic cable for physical intrusion detection.
 In that post, I mentioned single- and multi-mode fiber.
 Here, I'd like to discuss the two types in more detail.
 This is a bit of a technical overview, so if you are looking for in-depth details or a non-technical explanation, this may not be for you.

 If you have fiber providing data to your home or office from some provider, it is more than likely single-mode fiber or SMF for short.
-You may have some multi-mode fiber in your data center or at your desk.
-That is, multimode fiber is primarily for local area networks.
+On the other hand, you may have some multi-mode fiber in your data center or at your desk.
+That is, multi-mode fiber is primarily for local area networks.